Paul Bettany

 Paul Bettany's Personal Life

-Paul first saw his future wife on the big screen.
-While he was just starting to learn acting and playing guitar on the streets, Jennifer Connelly had already appeared in "Once Upon a Time in America" and "Labyrinth".
+Paul first spotted his future wife on the big screen.
+While he was still learning his craft and busking with his guitar, Jennifer Connelly was already a star in "Once Upon a Time in America" and "Labyrinth".

 Before meeting her, Bettany had a brief romance with actress Laura Fraser, whom he met on the set of "A Knight's Tale".
-But as soon as Paul saw Jennifer on the set of "A Beautiful Mind", he knew she was his true love.
+But the moment Paul laid eyes on Jennifer on the "A Beautiful Mind" set, he knew she was the one.
 The actress was also in a relationship, but she noticed the British actor's charm and guitar playing.
 "He started playing the guitar, and that was it," Jennifer later recalled.

 They were friends for a while.
-The September 11, 2001, terrorist attack pushed Bettany to take decisive action.
+The 9/11 attacks were Bettany's wake-up call.
 Connelly lived in New York, and Paul realized he was deeply worried about her.
-He flew to her and proposed, even though they weren't technically a couple yet.
+He flew to New York and proposed - even though they weren't officially together yet.

 Paul Bettany with his wife, Jennifer Connelly